g-torr/percolation-grn/Readme.md

 # Percolation of gene regulatory network,

-This repository contins all the code to reproduce the figures in the paper.
+This repository contins all the code to reproduce the figures of the paper https://iopscience.iop.org/article/10.1088/1742-5468/aba7b0.
 This repository requires:

 - Python version 3.6 or higher